TingyiZhang/Single-Cycle-ARM-Data-Path/README.md

 # Single-Cycle-ARM-Data-Path
 A design of simplifide ARM-like CPU.

-It support the following instructions:
+It supports the following instructions:

 Instruction|Opcode
 ----|----